Muscle atrophy: Cachexia

 Certain diseases can cause a complex muscle wasting syndrome known as cachexia.
 It is commonly seen in cancer, congestive heart failure, chronic obstructive pulmonary disease, chronic kidney disease and AIDS although it is associated with many disease processes, usually with a significant inflammatory component.
 Cachexia causes ongoing muscle loss that is not entirely reversed with nutritional therapy.
 The pathophysiology is incompletely understood but inflammatory cytokines are considered to play a central role.
 In contrast to weight loss from inadequate caloric intake, cachexia causes predominantly muscle loss instead of fat loss and it is not as responsive to nutritional intervention.
 Cachexia can significantly compromise quality of life and functional status and is associated with poor outcomes.

 Sarcopenia

 Sarcopenia is the degenerative loss of skeletal muscle mass, quality, and strength associated with aging.
 This involves muscle atrophy, reduction in number of muscle fibers and a shift towards "slow twitch" or type I skeletal muscle fibers over "fast twitch" or type II fibers.
 The rate of muscle loss is dependent on exercise level, co-morbidities, nutrition and other factors.
-There are many proposed mechanisms of sarcopenia and is considered to be the result of changes in muscle synthesis signalling pathways and gradual failure in the satellite cells which help to regenerate skeletal muscle fibers, but is incompletely understood.
+There are many proposed mechanisms of sarcopenia, such as a decreased capacity for oxidative phosphorylation, cellular senescence or an altered signaling of pathways regulating protein synthesis, and is considered to be the result of changes in muscle synthesis signalling pathways and gradual failure in the satellite cells which help to regenerate skeletal muscle fibers, specifically in "fast twitch" myofibers.

 Sarcopenia can lead to reduction in functional status and cause significant disability but is a distinct condition from cachexia although they may co-exist.
 In 2016 an ICD code for sarcopenia was released, contributing to its acceptance as a disease entity.